 Once you have decided on a class, go to Sign Up For A Class page for details, to register, and pay online.

 Open Enrollment Public Classes, Private Group Classes, and Awareness Presentations are all held at the Collier CPR and Safety Training Facility located at 2272 Airport Pulling Road South, Suite 102, Naples FL 34112.
+Group classes and presentations can be scheduled at off-site locations as well.

 Open enrollment Public Classes are held multiple times per week.
 For Private Group Classes and Awareness Presentations, call to schedule.